Advances in pet monitoring technology keep employees informed and happy.

 "The data collected allows owners to understand what their pets do when the pets aren't with them," said Hill.
 "This covers everything from pets getting enough rest or being relaxed.
 Dog owners can also see how much exercise their dog gets and even that the dog walker has been in and walked the dog."

 The IoT device also monitors elements of dog behavior, such as how often a dog shakes, scratches, or barks.
 "A slowly or rapidly increasing amount of any of these traits can be an early indicator of negative environmental changes or illness," said Hill.

-SEE: Special report: Sensor'd enterprise: IoT, ML, and big data (TechRepublic download)
+SEE: Special report: Sensor'd enterprise: IoT, ML, and big data (free PDF) (TechRepublic download)

 Pet monitoring tech expands